irusri/geniesys/docs/user/user_getting_started.md

 **Multiple GeneList**

 The GeneList tool is capable of holding several named gene lists for use in other tools.
 These lists can be Added, Renamed or Deleted.
 Once clicking on a GeneList name, it will become the active GeneList and will be displayed in all other tools.
-GeneLists will remain for seven days while shared GeneList will be saved for 30 days
+GeneLists will remain for seven days while shared GeneList will be saved for 30 days.